Recent Storm Damage Posts

 Be Prepared for Hurricane Season!

-The Atlantic hurricane season officially began on June 1.
+The Atlantic hurricane season will officially begin on June 1.
 Hurricane hazards come in many forms, including storm surge, heavy rainfall, inland flooding, high winds, tornadoes, and rip currents.
 The National Weather Service is responsible for protecting life and property through issuance of timely watches and warnings, but it is essential that your family be ready before a storm hits.
 In addition to battening down the hatches on your home, you should have an emergency supply kit to last each family member and pet for at least three days.
 A basic kit should include the following supplies:

 - Basics: Flashlights, candles, lighters, matches in water-proof container, manual can openers, first-aid kit, towels, and batteries.